ArpanBasuSachdeva/QueryDocs/README.md

-# PrudentBit - Intelligent Document Chat System
+# QueryDocs - Intelligent Document Chat System

-PrudentBit is an advanced document management and AI-powered chat system that allows users to upload documents, interact with them through an AI interface, and maintain detailed chat histories.
+QueryDocs is an advanced document management and AI-powered chat system that allows users to upload documents, interact with them through an AI interface, and maintain detailed chat histories.
 The system uses document embeddings and intelligent retrieval to provide context-aware responses.

 ## 🌟 Features